 While we have had excellent fishing on the lake where we camp, we have many other lakes in our vicinity with good fishing.
 We do not want to crowd any particular lake so we will post a list of lakes each day and ask that folks split up with no more than three or four going to any one lake.

 We make a group breakfast and a group dinner each day.
 People are on their own for lunch.
 All who participate in this trip are expected to pitch in by helping set-up camp and/or cook a meal or two, and/or wash dishes a few times.
 The trip is an excellent opportunity to catch some very nice fish and have a good time getting to know some of your fellow club members.

 If anyone going on the trip could be at our campsite before the official start of the trip it would help us secure our spot and get a start on setting up.

-We will be having group dinners and breakfasts beginning with dinner on the evening of the 16th (the official arrival date), and ending with dinner on the 24th (our last fishing day).
+We will be having group dinners and breakfasts beginning with breakfast on the morning of the 18th (the official arrival date), and ending with dinner on the 24th (our last fishing day).
 Dinner on the 24th may be at a restaurant or pub in the town of Logan Lake and everyone will pay for his/her own meal.
 That way we could pack up the trailer the last afternoon and have it ready to for a morning departure.
 Lunches are not provided.

 This year we will be asking everyone to pay $80 to cover food.
-(There may be an additional charge to cover getting the COF trailer ready for the trip).
 The food money will be used to reimburse the chefs for food expenses and to cover the costs of any additional kitchen equipment that we may need.
 There will NOT be a prorata cost.
 One fee fits all.
 You must also be a member of COF and sign the membership waiver.
 Remember there is an out of area membership available.
 Anyone who purchases food that is used to prepare a meal for the group should keep all receipts so that they can be reimbursed.

 If you are planning on attending:Top